shane-kercheval/r-examples/examples/examples.md

 --------------------

-In this case, we are finding correlations of `lifeExp` among `countries` life-expectencies over time (i.e. by year)?
+In this case, we are finding correlations of `lifeExp` among `countries` across/by `year`.
+So, which countries tend to have similar life-expectencies over time (i.e. by year)?

 ``` r